JohnsonHsieh/inext-online/README.md

 - Add individuals-based data and sample-based data
 - etc. etc.

-### Run the development version of the marketing app locally
+### Run the development version of the web app locally

 - Required: [R](http://cran.rstudio.com/)
 - Required: A modern browser (e.g., Chrome, Firefox, or Safari).
 Internet Explorer is not supported.